acend/helm-basics-training/content/labs/06.0/_index.en.md

   simplevalue: "Hello Helm"
   chartnameversion: {{ .Chart.Name }}-{{ .Chart.Version }}
 ```
-Rendering the new template with `$ helm template gotemplatechart -x templates/configmap.yaml` will therefore result in the following output:
+Rendering the new template again with `helm template gotemplatechart ...` (see task 2) will therefore result in the following output:

 ```yaml
 ---